 Departure in Pristina: 17:30 / Arrival in Zürich: 19:40

 Departure in Pristina: 17:40 / Arrival in Düsseldorf: 20:15

-The minimum number of participants for our trips is 7 people.
+A minimum number of participants for our trips is not required.
 You travel in smaller groups, because we are convinced that traveling thereby can be experienced more individually and intensively.
-If this minimum number of participants is not reached, we reserve the right to cancel the trips no later than two weeks before departure.

 • Zurich-Pristina-Zurich resp.
 Düsseldorf - Prishtina - Düsseldorf flights

 • German speaking tour guide from Air Prishtina

 • Arrival to or return from Zurich/Düsseldorf Airport

 • Good and comfortable shoes, ev.
 Outdoor shoes